 Dark marks are a different problem altogether.
 White rings are in the finish, whereas dark water stains have penetrated into the wood.
 Iron in the water reacts with tannin in the wood and the result is a dark brown or black rust stain.
 These require more care and patience to remove.
 If the stain is in a veneer it may be deep enough that the stained area will need to be removed and a veneer patch cut in.
 Oxalic acid is the usual cure for dark water marks.
 One common household product that contains oxalic acid is Barkeeper’s Friend cleanser.
 Mixed up with water into a paste and applied to the stain, it will slowly bleach out the stain.
 It may take a number of applications to achieve presentable results.
 Let the paste dry between applications.
 If the stain is underneath a varnish the varnish will probably need to be removed in order for the oxalic acid to work.

 The best way of handling water marks on wood is to prevent them from the start.
 Invest in coasters and have plenty around in conspicuous places.
-If water marks are a continual problem in your home, you might consider getting glass cut to fit the tops of tables and dressers.
+If water marks are a continual problem in your home, you might consider having a hardware store cut pieces of glass to fit the tops of tables and dressers.

 It is not uncommon to find furniture from the 1970’s or earlier that is marred by burn marks.
 In the Mad Men days, nearly half of the American population smoked cigarettes, and they left behind evidence on their wood furniture in the form of burns.
 As with water rings, some burn marks are only in the finish and others are actually burnt into the wood.
 Some of the remedies for removing water rings will work on surface burns, but removing a deep burn involves more than bleaching out the mark.
 A 1:2 mixture of toothpaste (non-gel) and baking soda and some fine steel wool can help remove the charred wood and the stain.
 Rub the paste carefully into the burn going in the direction of the grain and repeat as necessary until the burn is gone.
 Rub some beeswax or furniture polish into the burn scar to protect it.
 If the burn was deep, you may have to live with the depression left from the scar, or have a professional furniture refinisher fill and match the surrounding wood.